marinkus/laravel_crud-beauty/README.md

 # For my hairstylist **MAC** <3
+*First project for my portfolio.*

+Site published at: *Not published yet*

 Basic *CRUD* on **Laravel**, for improving skills,  learning something new and  testing new (maybe fancy) features.